triffois/vulkan/README.md

 # Vulkan-based Rendering Engine

 A lightweight rendering engine built on top of Vulkan, designed to abstract away the low-level complexity while maintaining flexibility.
 The engine provides a simple API for loading and rendering 3D scenes while allowing direct access to the underlying graphics pipeline for experimentation.
+For a detailed overview of engine's architecture, please, check out the included `paper.pdf`.

 ## Demo